Criminal record checks

-- There are many different categories of mental illness/condition.
+- There are many different categories of mental illness.
+They shouldn’t generalise.

-- The police are not mental health experts and should not be expected to be.
+- They aren’t mental health experts and shouldn’t be expected to be mental health experts.

-- Experiencing mental illness is not a crime.
+- Experiencing mental illness isn’t a crime.
 Only other factors can make mental health information relevant.

-- Anyone experiencing mental illness can recover/manage their condition.
+- Anyone experiencing mental illness can recover or manage their condition.

-There are a number of questions in the mental health guidance to help the police decide whether or not mental health information may be relevant.
-These questions are:
+There are lots of questions in the guidance to help the police decide whether mental health information may be relevant.
+These questions are below.

 - Can you act responsibly?

-- Does your medication (or not taking prescribed medication) significantly affect your behaviour?
+- Does your medication, or not taking your medication, significantly affect your behaviour?